 Physical therapist assistants provide physical therapy services under the direction and supervision of a physical therapist.
 They help patients and clients who have movement difficulties due to injury or disease, by assisting the physical therapist with therapies designed to improve mobility, relieve pain, prevent or limit permanent physical disability and promote overall fitness and wellness.
-Physical therapist assistants work with individuals of all ages, from newborns to the very oldest.

 The terms “physical therapist assistant” and “physical therapy aide or technician” are not synonymous.
 Physical therapist assistants complete an intensive education culminating in an associate degree.
 Aides and technicians are trained on the job and not eligible to provide physical therapy by many payers, including Medicare.